 The next step is that we’ll polish your teeth using a brush with a spinning head.
 We have a variety of flavours for you to choose from.
 To reduce discomfort, you will be able to rinse after each section of your mouth is cleaned.
 We understand that the gritty residue of the abrasive paste is unpleasant – that’s why we give you as much water and time as you need to rinse your mouth completely.
 Finally, a fluoride treatment will be applied to strengthen your teeth.

 After your teeth have been thoroughly cleaned, you will meet with a dentist.
 They will examine the health of every tooth using an angled mirror and search for any pockets or gaps.
 Your periodontal pockets will be measured to check for any early signs of gum disease.
 Once your mouth has been thoroughly inspected, we will take dental x-rays.
 This allows us to spot any issues below the surface of your mouth.
 We can see if there is any bone loss, tooth decay, abnormalities, or issues that may indicate oral cancer.
 A piece of plastic will be inserted into your mouth for you to bite down on while the x-rays are taken, and you will be provided with a lead apron.
 These modern machines emit very little radiation, and the process takes only a minute or two.

 Following your appointment, you will meet with the receptionist again to schedule another cleaning in six months.
-Regular maintenance is the best method of preventative care.
+Regular maintenance is the best method of preventative care and here at Winnipeg, WestSide Dental is is helping people to get their teeth cleaned in a professional manner.
 Are you looking for a Winnipeg dentist?
 WestSide Dental Group is here for you; our practice was founded on the belief that patients should be treated like family.